danchimento/blinkylights/README.md

 # Blinky Lights

 Blink Lights is an Arduino/.NET project.
-Software runs on the host PC that checks hits the Brightwell /health endpoint.
+Software runs on the host PC that hits the Brightwell /health endpoint.
 Lights on the Blinky Lights box are turned on for any systems that are unavailable.

 # Installation
 1. Plug in the Blinky Lights box.